noahehall/theBookOfNoah/0current/languages/javascript/react.md

 #### lifecycle methods (in order)

+- error handling occurs: during rendering, within a lifecycle method, or in the constructor of any child component
+  - _static getDerivedStateFromError_
+    - invoked after an error is thrown in a child component
+    - no side effects allowed (e.g. fetches)
+    - for updating state
+  - _componentDidCatch_
+    - after an error has been thrown by a child component
+    - called during commit phase & allows side effects
+      - for logging errors (e.g. console|another system)
+    - in dev
+      - errors bubble up to window and can be handled by window.onerror/addeventListener
+    - in prod
+      - errors **DO NOT** bubble and you must catch them for logging
 - mounting: component instance is being created and inserted into the DOM
   - _constructor_
     - when being created & before mounting
     - usescases: initialize state, bind instance methods for event handlers
-  - _static getDerivedStateFromError_
-    - invoked after an error is thrown in a child component
-    - no side effects allowed (e.g. fetches)
-    - for updating state
   - _static getDerivedStateFromProps_
     - right before the render method on initial and subsequent updates
       - fired on every render! use with caution